anjackson/anjackson.github.io/page/2004-05-12-one-dimensional-electrostatic-plasma-simulation.md

 created: 1084352637
 permalink: "/ix2v/comphys/docs/ug/y3-pic-plasma.pdf/"
 ---
-!!!One Dimensional Electrostatic Plasma Simulation !!An application of the particle-in-cell technique This experiment concerned the use of two closely related particle-in-cell simulation techniques, and their comparison with eachother and with the theoretical
+### One Dimensional Electrostatic Plasma Simulation
+## An application of the particle-in-cell technique
+This experiment concerned the use of two closely related particle-in-cell simulation techniques, and their comparison with eachother and with the theoretical